Researchers

 Leslie Barnes

-Leslie Barnes is Associate Professor of French Studies at the Australian National University.
+Leslie Barnes is an Associate Professor of French Studies at the Australian National University.
 She is author of Vietnam and the Colonial Condition of French Literature (Nebraska, 2014), and co-editor of The Cinema of Rithy Panh: Everything Has a Soul (Rutgers University Press, 2021).
 Her current project studies literary and cinematic narratives that engage with questions of sex work, mobility, and human rights in Southeast Asia.
 She has published on these and other subjects in Journal of Vietnamese StudiesModern Language Notes, and French Cultural Studies.

 Karl Britto

-Karl Britto is Associate Professor of French and Comparative Literature at the University of California, Berkeley, where he is affiliated with the Designated Emphasis in Women, Gender, and Sexuality.
+Karl Britto is an Associate Professor of French and Comparative Literature at the University of California, Berkeley, where he is affiliated with the Designated Emphasis in Women, Gender, and Sexuality.
 He is author of Disorientation: France, Vietnam, and the Ambivalence of Interculturality (Hong Kong UP, 2004) and recipient of the Distinguished Teaching Award (2008), Berkeley’s highest honor for teaching.

 Elizabeth Collins

-Elizabeth Collins received her PhD in French & Francophone Studies from the University of California, Los Angeles and is currently a Lecturer at the University of Pennsylvania.
+Elizabeth Collins is a Lecturer of French and Francophone Studies at the University of Pennsylvania.
+She received her PhD in French and Francophone Studies from the University of California, Los Angeles in 2020.
 Her research explores colonialism, race, migration, and culture in relation to the legacy of France’s empire in Asia, with a focus on the Vietnamese diaspora in the francophone world.
-She is currently co-editing a special issue of Modern and Contemporary France, which includes an article of hers—‘Le Riz d’Indochine’ at the French table: representations of food, race and the Vietnamese in a colonial-era board game.”
-Meanwhile, her next project considers the experience of diasporic Vietnamese people as a part of the broader collectivity of “#AsiatiquesDeFrance”—a term currently employed by francophone activists, artists, writers, and filmmakers of Asian heritage.
-Through the study of their works, Collins explores how their narratives are collectively giving rise to new forms of Asian solidarity in the face of anti-Asian racism in France today.
+Her work has appeared in Modern and Contemporary FranceContemporary French Civilization, and The Routledge Handbook of the Vietnamese Diaspora.
+In 2022, her article “‘Le Riz d’Indochine’ at the French table: representations of food, race and the Vietnamese in a colonial-era board game” was awarded the Best Article Prize by the Association for the Study of Modern and Contemporary France (UK).

 Tess Do

-Tess Do is Lecturer in French Studies in the School of Languages and Linguistics at the University of Melbourne, Australia.
+Tess Do is a Lecturer in French Studies in the School of Languages and Linguistics at the University of Melbourne, Australia.
 Her teaching and research interests lie in the field of Francophone literature and deal with issues related to the colonization and decolonization, exile and migration, cultural identity and the relations between the migrants and their homeland.
 Focusing in particular on Indochina and the areas of food, memory and cultural heritage, her main publications include articles and book chapters on contemporary Francophone writers of Vietnamese origin.
 Her current research focuses on the transoceanic memory of the Indochinese indentured workers and the translation into English of Chan Dang, a historical novel by New-Caledonian author Jean Vanmai.

 Alexandra Kurmann

-Alexandra Kurmann is Senior Lecturer in French and Francophone Studies.
+Alexandra Kurmann is a Senior Lecturer in French and Francophone Studies.
 She completed a PhD in Comparative French and German Literature in 2014 at the University of Melbourne and a Masters in European Comparative Literature at the University of Kent at Canterbury, UK.
 She is a specialist in Vietnamese Diaspora Literature, she works more broadly in refugee, migrant and exile writing in French and English.
 Her first monograph is entitled Intertextual Weaving in the Work of Linda Lê: Imagining the Ideal Reader.

 Catherine Nguyen